Saab plans Air Force jet facility near Purdue campus

 WEST LAFAYETTE, Ind. — Swedish manufacturer Saab plans to open an Indiana manufacturing site as part of its production of a new Air Force training jet, bringing a major aviation project to Purdue University’s research and business district.

 Company officials announced Wednesday it would spend $37 million on building and equipping the facility at Purdue’s Discovery Park District near the West Lafayette campus.
-The move comes after Saab and Boeing won a $9.2 billion contract from the U.S. Air Force last year to build at least 351 T-X training jets.
+The move comes as Saab serves as a top supplier to Boeing on a $9.2 billion contract awarded by the U.S. Air Force last year to build at least 351 T-X training jets.

 Saab CEO Hakan Buskhe said the facility is expected to open next year and will eventually have 300 workers.
 The company said those positions would include assembly operators, airplane mechanics, manufacturing engineering and management.

-Note: This story has been updated to clarify that Saab is a supplier to Boeing instead of that both companies won the Air Force contract.